sebastiandres/ml-edu-1-confusion-matrix/pages/01_contents.md

 # Confusion Matrix

-## Everything you wanted to know and were afraid to ask
+*Everything you wanted to know and were afraid to ask*

-This web app will try to demistify the terminology used in classification systems, like confusion matrix and prediction metrics (accuracy, recall, type I/II error, et cetera).
+This web app will try to clarify the concepts of confusion matrix and prediction metrics (accuracy, recall, type I/II error, et cetera).

 I guarantee you'll learn something new even if you're familiar with the terminology already.